9 min read

 I posted about it on Twitter at 9:43am.
 78-word announcement, three bullet points, screenshot, link.
 Hit send.

-By that night it had 4 likes, two of which were from friends, and zero signups.
+By that night it had 4 likes, two of which were from friends.

 I closed the laptop and felt stupid.
 Not because the feature was bad.
 The feature was good.
 The launch was the problem.
 The launch was "I tweeted once and waited."